matt-dray/bd2q/README.md

 Very much a work in progress.

-Ther aim is to help convert my live {blogdown} blog at [matt-dray/rostrum-blog](https://github.com/matt-dray/rostrum-blog) to a Quarto version at [matt-dray/rostrum-blog-2](https://github.com/matt-dray/rostrum-blog-2).
+The aim is to help convert my live {blogdown} blog at [matt-dray/rostrum-blog](https://github.com/matt-dray/rostrum-blog) to a Quarto version at [matt-dray/rostrum-blog-2](https://github.com/matt-dray/rostrum-blog-2).

 Your mileage may vary.